This page may contain affiliate links. Learn More.

 What can you do in the garden in March to make sure your garden season is the best it can be?
 March is an exciting time in the garden.
 So much to do!
+Check this out for a Month by Month Vegetable Garden Planting Guidemonth by month garden planting guide.

 Little Sprouts Preschool Garden is in Eastern Oklahoma, so we are zone 7.
 Your USDA hardiness zone tells you when your last average frost date is.
 That is important because your last frost date tells you when it’s time to get your seeds and plants in the ground.
 Click on the picture below to find your zone.